Rei-SwitchBot/faq/en-us/Mini Robot Vacuum K10＋ & Pro & Combo.md

 ---
 ### Troubleshooting SwitchBot Mini Robot Vacuum K10+ Does Not Return to the Auto-empty Station

-Thank you for reaching out to us.
+TThank you for reaching out to us.
 We sincerely apologize for the inconvenience caused by our product.
 Regarding the issue of the robot not automatically returning to the auto-empty station, could you please check the following points?
 1. Please make sure to remove the protective film from the auto-empty station of your K10+.
 2. Check that there are no obstacles or strong light sources in the area where the K10+ is placed, as they may interfere with infrared communication.